-Chief Operating Officer: Denise Riley grew up in North Ridgeville, Ohio.
-She received her bachelor’s from Kent State University in nursing.
-In 2015, she was elected to the School Board of Switzerland of Ohio Local School District, and served for 4 years (2 as board president).
-Denise joined Rank The Vote Ohio in 2020 as a volunteer for the Volunteer Mobilization and Onboarding Team and continues to serve as a volunteer, now overseeing general operations and leading Team Leads and All-Volunteer Meetings.
+Executive Director: Denise Riley grew up in North Ridgeville and now lives with her family in Monroe County.
+She received her bachelor’s in nursing from Kent State University.
+In 2015, Denise was elected to the School Board of Switzerland of Ohio Local School District, and served for 4 years (2 as board president).
+Denise joined Rank The Vote Ohio's Volunteer Mobilization and Onboarding Team in 2020 and led various teams as a volunteer before she was appointed as Executive Director in July 2024.

 Volunteer Onboarding Lead: TJ Parker joined Rank the Vote Ohio in 2021 as a way to live their values of civic participation and betterment.
 Parker started on the Volunteer Onboarding and Mobilization Team, and now leads the Volunteer Onboarding function.
 With a background in analysis, process improvement, and presentation, they bring the organization the ability to interface with many skillsets and spot opportunities for growth.
 "RCV really is a simple upgrade!
 It produces better results without making voting any harder than it already is."